 Trip costs that are not covered (and students will have to pay for):

-- Your own transport costs to and from London Gatwick airport
+- Your own transport costs to and from London Heathrow airport

-- Meals other than breakfast and costs associated with free time (ie entrance fees)
+- Costs associated with free time (ie food and entrance fees)

 During the trip